 The Hallmark Records label was launched for the British market as a co-operation of Pickwick International, Inc. and CBS Records Inc. in November 1967.
 Commonly 'Made in England' is denoted, but there are also some releases with 'Made in U.S.A.' released in an UK cover.
 It was constructed as a budget line, similar to EMI's Music For Pleasure label.
 The reissued albums commonly state different main titles and artwork.
 Compilations were also released.

-Attention !
+Attention!
 Please be careful by using the copyright or first publishing dates for the release dates at this reissue label.
-In the meantime this dates refer to the initial versions.
-Also avoid release dates before 1967 when the label was launched and don't copy release dates from different version to this label.
+These dates mainly refer to the initial versions.
+Also avoid using release dates before 1967 when the label was launched and do not copy release dates from different version to this label.

-The label started with mono releases, indicated by the HM prefix, while the stereo versions denotes SHM.
+The label started with mono releases, indicated by the HM prefix, while the stereo versions are denoted by SHM.
 In the beginning often a mono cover got a stereo sticker and includes a stereo record with SHM, while the cover denotes HM.

 The early mono releases had a orange or red label design.
 In the beginning the bottom of the rear cover denotes